kubeflow/spark-operator/docs/user-guide.md

 | `leader-election-lease-duration` | 15 seconds | Leader election lease duration. |
 | `leader-election-renew-deadline` | 14 seconds | Leader election renew deadline. |
 | `leader-election-retry-period` | 4 seconds | Leader election retry period. |

+## Enabling Resource Quota Enforcement

+The Spark Operator provides limited support for resource quota enforcement using a validating webhook.
+It will count the resources of non-terminal-phase SparkApplications and Pods, and determine whether a requested SparkApplication will fit given the remaining resources.
+ResourceQuota scope selectors are not supported, any ResourceQuota object that does not match the entire namespace will be ignored.
+Like the native Pod quota enforcement, current usage is updated asynchronously, so some overscheduling is possible.

+If you are running Spark applications in namespaces that are subject to resource quota constraints, consider enabling this feature to avoid driver resource starvation.
+Quota enforcement can be enabled with the command line arguments `-enable-resource-quota-enforcement=true`.
+It is recommended to also set `-webhook-fail-on-error=true`.

 ## Customizing the Operator